fboehm/qtl2hotspots/README.md

 ## Build the manuscript `paper.Rnw`

-To render the manuscript `paper.Rnw`, into pdf, use a shell to enter the following text from the ‘hotspots’ directory:
+To render the manuscript `paper.Rnw`, into pdf, use a shell to enter the following text from the `qtl2hotspots` directory:

 ``` bash
 docker build .